NaziaToma/Writer_Hub-CSE482/README.md

 ***Development Plan*** <br/>
 Development methodology will adopt agile methodology.
 And the schedule of the Writers Hub website  is given below.
-*Phase 1*
+*Phase 1*<br/>
-- Duration time - ( 4.11.2020 -  11.11.2020 )\
+Duration time - ( 4.11.2020 -  11.11.2020 )\
-- Deliverables: We will deliver our proposal for the website.
-This will also contain the use case diagram and interface diagram of the project.\
+Deliverables: We will deliver our proposal for the website.
+This will also contain the use case diagram and interface diagram of the project.
-*Phase 2*
+*Phase 2*<br/>
-- Duration time - ( 11.11.2020 -  25.11.2020 )\
+Duration time - ( 11.11.2020 -  25.11.2020 )\
-- Deliverables:  We will make our accessible login/sign up , logout page, homepage, admin and writer dashboard, writer Profile, article and payment page for our website.
-We will use HTML,CSS, JavaScript, Bootstrap for the front end.\
+Deliverables:  We will make our accessible login/sign up , logout page, homepage, admin and writer dashboard, writer Profile, article and payment page for our website.
+We will use HTML,CSS, JavaScript, Bootstrap for the front end.
-*Phase 3*
+*Phase 3*<br/>
-- Duration time - ( 25.11.2020 -  9.12.2020 )\
+Duration time - ( 25.11.2020 -  9.12.2020 )\
-- Deliverables:  In this duration we will set the interaction of PHP and Database.
+Deliverables:  In this duration we will set the interaction of PHP and Database.
 We will also add session initiation.\
-*Phase 4*
+*Phase 4*<br/>
-- Duration time - ( 09.12.2020 -  23.12.2020 )\
+Duration time - ( 09.12.2020 -  23.12.2020 )\
-- Deliverables:  We will add hosting and necessary APIs  for the website to run perfectly.\
+Deliverables:  We will add hosting and necessary APIs  for the website to run perfectly.\
-*Phase -5*
+*Phase -5*<br/>
-- Duration time - After 23.12.2020\
+Duration time - After 23.12.2020\
-- Deliverables:  We will present our complete Writer’s Hub website
+Deliverables:  We will present our complete Writer’s Hub website